 Can a call answering company help you?

-If you’d like me to introduce you to my call answering team please do drop me an email and I’d be happy to do that for you.
+If you’d like me to introduce you to my call answering team please do drop me an email and I’d be very happy to do that for you.
 There’s even a seven-day freebie trial which I think you’ll love.

 Five out of five stars from me.
 I wouldn’t run my business without them.